ITU-BDSA23-GROUP19/Chirp/docs/report.md

 ## User activities

 When the program starts, the user will be in the public timeline as a guest.
 Here the user has two choices: clicking on Login/Register or changing the page.
-Login/Register takes the user to the same page, here the user can sign in or up via Github or just with their Email.
-When changing the page, the user can click on a cheep's author and go to their private timeline or they can click on the public timeline in the navigation.
+Login/Register takes the user to the same page.
+Here, the user can sign in or up via Github or just with their Email.
+When changing the page, the user can click on a cheep's author and go to their private timeline, or they can click on the public timeline in the navigation.

 ![Activity Diagram over the User journey for the non-authorized Webpage.](images/Non-Authorized.png)

 When authorized, the user starts in the public timeline.
 From here they can interact with the navigation tab and main page below.
 In the navigation tab, the user can move to their own timeline, see their profile and logout.
-In their Profile, they can see what information related to them is being stored and they can choose to delete all data about them and then log out.
-In the main page below, the user can see the messages of themselves and others, cheep new messages and follow/unfollow other users.
+In their Profile, they can see that the information related to them is being stored, and they can choose to delete all data about them, in turn logging them out.
+In the main page below, the user can see the messages of themselves and others, cheep new messages, and follow/unfollow other users.
 The cheep will only post if its amount of characters is between 1-160, otherwise it throws an error (\* currently the program doesn't catch this error, so it crashes instead).
-When pressing follow, the user will follow the pressed user and if the user is following a user, they can unfollow instead.
+When pressing follow, the user will follow the user.
+If the user is already following a user, they can unfollow instead.

 ![Activity Diagram over the User journey for the authorized Webpage.](images/Authorized.png)

 ## Sequence of functionality/calls through _Chirp!_

-Below is a UML sequence diagram that illustrates the flow of messages when a user sends an HTTP request to see our website to our application.
+Below is a UML sequence diagram that illustrates the flow of messages when a user sends an HTTP request, to see our website, to our application.
 The methods that are called are named, and the responses are shown as well.
 At the end of the flow, the fully rendered webpage is returned to the user and the Public Timeline-page is shown.

 ![Illustration of the _Chirp!_ the process of going onto the website as a UML sequence diagram.](images/ChirpUMLSequence.png)